How IoT is Revolutionizing the Insurance Sector: Use Cases and Benefits

 Insurers now have greater client data thanks to IoT apps, which they may use to deliver better insurance products.

-Health insurance companies can use an insured person’s health information to offer various discounts, including specific rates for nonsmokers, women, and family or partner plans.
+Health insurance companies can use an insured person’s health information to offer a variety of discounts, including specific rates for nonsmokers, women, and family or partner plans.

 Car Insurance